OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-02.md

 ## 1 Thessalonians 2:20

-For you are our glory and joy.
+For you are indeed our pride and joy.